opendocsg/slw-judgments-backfill/2015_SGHC_327/report.md

 10     It was contended firstly that the primary factors to be considered in the present case was the applicable law to the dispute and the nature of the dispute.

-11     It could not be shown in respect of a minority oppression action that another forum is competent to resolve the dispute and is clearly the more appropriate forum as such a minority oppression action is based on a Singapore statute giving specific rights to shareholders, and the company is a Singapore company subject to that statute: _Transtech Electronics Pte Ltd v Choe Jerry and Ors_ [1998] 1 SLR(R) 1014 (“ _Transtech_ ”).
+11     It could not be shown in respect of a minority oppression action that another forum is competent to resolve the dispute and is clearly the more appropriate forum as such a minority oppression action is based on a Singapore statute giving specific rights to shareholders, and the company is a Singapore company subject to that statute: _Transtech Electronics Pte Ltd v Choe Jerry and Ors_ <span class="citation">[1998] 1 SLR(R) 1014</span> (“ _Transtech_ ”).
 A similar position was reached in _Re Nasbulk_ BVIHCM (COM) 65/2012 at first instance in the British Virgin Islands (“ _Nasbulk_ ”).
 The East Caribbean Court of Appeal (“ECCA”) in _Nasbulk_ at the appeal stage, _Nanjing Ocean (BVI) Co Ltd v Gao Chunhe and anor_ BVIHCAP 2013/0005 (“ _Nanjing Ocean_ ”) reached a different conclusion but should not be followed.

 12     In contrast to Singapore, the PRC is not the more appropriate forum.
 The Shareholders